Gulfstream Aerospace

 Touch target sizing in turbulence

 At 40pt touch targets, crew error rates in turbulence simulation increased by 22% versus 56pt targets.
-The final design uses 56pt minimum for all actionable controls, with the GTS button system providing clear visual affordance at appropriate sizes.
+The final design uses 56pt minimum for all actionable controls.

 ● Minor